-For many times the IP camera won’t connect to WiFi or failed to log in only because of the password.
+For many times the IP camera won't connect to WiFi or failed to log in only because of the password.
 Make sure the WiFi login password is correct.
 Sometimes you get many passwords and you may mix them up.
 Check the password list and ensure the password you enter is the right one of the WiFi.

 Top 4.
 Check the SSID in WiFi Settings

 Normally, you need to set the SSID when the first time you set up your newly bought wireless IP camera.
 Please set it the same as the SSID of your router.
 To work it out, you need the IP camera software on computer or on your mobile phone.
 Here we take Reolink IP camera WiFi setup as the example.
 For more details, please visit How to Activate Wireless Settings of WiFi IP Cameras.

 1. Connect the wireless IP camera to the router via an Ethernet cable.